 Welcome To Delaware Crossing Sons of The American Revolution

 WHAT IS THE PURPOSE OF THE SAR?

-contact the Delaware Crossing Chapter membership & genealogy chairman or any of the chapter's officers listed above or your nearest Kansas chapter.
+If you meet these requirements, please contact the Delaware Crossing Chapter membership & genealogy chairman, any of the chapter officers, or your nearest Kansas SAR chapter!

 "Every post is honorable in which a man can serve his country."